UST-Robotics-Team/Software-Tutorial-2022/Tutorial 3 - Advanced IO/pwm_hw.md

  - Double Move (Chargeable)
       - The number of "marbles" will increase by 2 when the Special Move is activated.
  - Special Move (Designed by you)

-There are only two "hands": The left one and the right one.
-The control of "hands" will alternate.
-Each time only 1 "hand" will be moving. i.e. The left and right "hand" take turns for moving.
+There are only two "paddles": The left one and the right one.
+The control of "paddles" will alternate. i.e. The left and right "paddle" take turns for moving. (i.e. the servo turns from left to right first and the next move will be from right to left, or vise versa)

+The "paddles" can reach "marbles" from level 5-10.
+After a "marble" is hit by the "paddles", its level will increase at a constant speed for 1 sec before it starts to drop again.

-When there is nothing to do, the "hand" stays at Resting Angle of either side.
+When there is nothing to do, the "paddle" stays at Resting Angle of either side.
 All movements start at one side's Resting Angle and end at the other side's Resting Angle.

 #### Button Arrangement
 [Single Move] [Double Move] [Special Move]

 A move request is made when the corresponding button is pressed.
-Notice that there are only 2 buttons on the board, u guys can decide how to use 2 button to do 3 buttons task.
+Notice that there are only 2 buttons on the board, you guys can decide how to use 2 button to do 3 buttons task.
+> The Special Move can only be triggered by button(s)

 #### Single Move
 A Single Move needs to move slower then the Double Move.